-Tomorrow, I’ll be at my nephew’s high school graduation.
-Three years ago, I attended a high school graduation for another family member.
+Three years ago at this time, I was attending my nephew’s high school graduation.
+Six years ago, I attended a high school graduation for another family member.
 It was great to see so many young men and women excited about their achievements, and the enthusiasm about the world they’re going to enter and affect.

-It reminded me of my daughter’s college graduation ceremony the year before that.
+It reminded me of my daughter’s college graduation ceremony seven years ago.
 It was great to see so many young men and women excited about their achievements, and the enthusiasm about the world they’re going to enter and affect.

 Does anyone else see a pattern here?
 It’s a great example of spaced repetition.
 As teachers, we know the power of spaced repetition as a learning strategy.
 It’s why teachers review and reassess.
 Even adults in the work world know that cramming for an exam doesn’t lead to retained knowledge.
 (Well, employees know that – supervisors and management personnel don’t.)